adobe-commerce/partner-day-accs/README.md

 - `scripts/commerce-event-subscribe/config/commerce-event-subscribe.json`

   Defines the event names and fields that must be subscribed to in Adobe Commerce.
-Information for the `com.adobe.commerce.observer.sales._order_save_commit_after` event that will be used in this lab is provided in this file.
+Information for the `com.adobe.commerce.observer.sales_order_save_commit_after` event that will be used in this lab is provided in this file.

 Now it's time to realize the onboarding.
 Go to your terminal and run the following commands:
 ```bash